gpunzalan18/e28/peer-review.md

     ```
     In `ProductPage.vue`, try to add a `v-if`to check if the product is defined before it gets rendered.

+- In term of using localStorage, there are 2 components that use it.

+    1. Adding to cart works perfectly.

-- Adding a product to localStorage does not work.
+    2. However, Adding a product to localStorage does not work.

     From `AddProductPage.vue`, `product` and `formData` are both declared as `[]`.
 When a new product is sumitted, The `requestAdd` function is triggerded.